iammael/i18n-autohotkey/README.md

 Greetings=Welcome in {1}.
 ```

-Here's an example of a working script featuring i18n (it will work given you have the fr-FR.ini file in your language folder):
+Here's an example of a working script featuring i18n (it will work given you have the associated fr-FR.ini file in your language folder):

 ```AutoHotKey
 #Include lib\i18n.ahk